GaneshManickam/PageMenuKitSwift/README.md

  - .Suite, .Web and .NetLab style customization method

 ## Credits
-Since there is no Cocaopod and no English Readme for the original repo [PageMenuKitSwift](https://github.com/magickworx/PageMenuKitSwift).
-I have create an Cocaopod and English Readme. all credits goes to original repo [PageMenuKitSwift](https://github.com/magickworx/PageMenuKitSwift).
+Since there is no Cocaopod installation option and no English Readme for the original repo [PageMenuKitSwift](https://github.com/magickworx/PageMenuKitSwift), I have create an Cocaopod and English Readme.
+All credits goes to original repo [PageMenuKitSwift](https://github.com/magickworx/PageMenuKitSwift) and owner [Kouichi ABE](https://github.com/magickworx).